Microsoft acquires video creation and editing software maker Clipchamp – TechCrunch

 “We are acquiring two times more users on average than we did at the same time a year ago while also doubling the usage rate, meaning more users are creating video content than ever before.
 While social media videos have always been at the forefront of business needs, during the past year we’ve also witnessed the rapid adoption of internal communication use cases where there is a lot of screen and webcam recording taking place in our platform,” he said.

-Microsoft didn’t disclose the acquisition price, but Clipchamp had raised over $15 million in funding according to Crunchbase.
+Microsoft didn’t disclose the acquisition price, but Clipchamp had raised over $15 million in funding, according to Crunchbase.

 This is not Microsoft’s first attempt at entering the video market.

-The company was recently one of the suitors pursuing TikTok when the Trump administration was working to force a sale of the China-owned video social network which Trump had dubbed a national security threat.
+The company was recently one of the suitors pursuing TikTok when the Trump administration was working to force a sale of the China-owned video social network, which Trump had dubbed a national security threat.
 (In order to keep TikTok running in the U.S., ByteDance would have needed to have divested TikTok’s U.S. operations.
 But that sale never came to be as the Biden administration paused the effort.)
-Several years ago, Microsoft also launched a business video service called Stream, that aimed to allow enterprises to use video as easily as consumers use YouTube.
+Several years ago, Microsoft also launched a business video service called Stream, which aimed to allow enterprises to use video as easily as consumers use YouTube.
 In 2018, it acquired social learning platform Flipgrid, which used short video clips for collaboration.
 And as remote work became the norm, Microsoft has been adding more video capabilities to its team collaboration software, Microsoft Teams, too.

 Microsoft’s deal follows Adobe’s recent $1.28 acquisition of the video review and collaboration platform Frame.io, which has been used by over a million people since its founding in 2014.
-However, unlike Clipchamp, whose tools are meant for anyone to use at work, school, or home, Frame.io is aimed more directly at creative professionals.
+However, unlike Clipchamp, whose tools are meant for anyone to use at work, school or home, Frame.io is aimed more directly at creative professionals.

 Dreiling said Clipchamp will continue to grow at Microsoft, with a focus on making video editing accessible to more people.